Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-To ensure ease of proving that the content was theirs when they inevitably had to request for it to be taken down from somewhere it was reshared, and in some cases in an effort to dissuade clients from reposting it, many creators watermarked their images, sometimes even with the name and identifying information of the client who had commissioned it: \begin{quote} ``I will use their name a lot, so if I’m making a video for Peter I’ll be like hi Peter, blah blah blah, oh, Peter, do you like this? and so I think it’s only for him, he won’t be able to turn around and sell it to someone else.''
+To ensure ease of proving that the content was theirs when they inevitably had to request for it to be taken down from somewhere it was reshared, and in some cases in an effort to dissuade clients from reposting it, many creators watermarked their images, sometimes even with the name and identifying information of the client who had commissioned it.
+P11 described their approach to reducing resharing of custom videos: \begin{quote} ``I will use their name a lot, so if I’m making a video for Peter I’ll be like hi Peter, blah blah blah, oh, Peter, do you like this? and so I think it’s only for him, he won’t be able to turn around and sell it to someone else.''
 (P11) \end{quote}

 Engaging in these protections is time consuming and burdensome.
-As a result, some participants chose to work on particular platforms because of the content protections they automated: \begin{quote} ``When you upload anything to [subscription content site], they watermark it.
-So it becomes pretty obvious when something is taken from [SCS].''
-(P3) \end{quote}
+As a result, some participants chose to work on particular platforms because they automatically watermark content or even send DMCA takedown notices on creators' behalf.

-\begin{quote} ``One of [the platforms], they send DMCA takedown notices for you, so I was going to get on that simply because even if they took my content somewhere else, as long as I have it on the platform they'll send it for me.
-That's kind of cool.''
-(P23) \end{quote}

-After finding their content and proving their ownership of it, creators must be able to get in contact with the platform hosting their non-consensually uploaded content and get the platform to comply with copyright regulations.
-To do so creators sometimes had to turn to lawyers, or create the illusion that they had hired a lawyer, to ensure compliance: \begin{quote} ``I just do DMCA [requests myself] or I try to scare the people who do it.
-There was this page called [porn sharing site], they share webcam recordings, and a friend of mine knew someone of the guys in there and we scare[d] one of those guys by saying we got an attorney and he then didn't put our stuff there anymore.''
-(P13) \end{quote}

 Despite their best efforts to protect their content, participants were frequently unable to get their content taken down: ``it's really easy... [for] things to end up in websites that are based in other countries that I have no access to and can't get my things removed from that won't listen to DMCA takedown[s]'' (P21).